‘Young And The Restless’ Spoilers For Next Two Weeks: Billy Tries To Make Up With Phyllis, Vicky’s Bold Move

 Young and the Restless (Y&R) spoilers for the next two weeks state that the Abbotts and the Newmans face turmoil after Abby (Melissa Ordway) is kidnapped and Dina (Marla Adams) is diagnosed with Alzheimer’s disease.
-Young and the Restless spoilers for the week of November 13 state that when Zack (Ryan Ashton) tries to runaway with Abby, she realizes the truth that he can’t be trusted and demands that he pull over so that she can get out of the car.
+Young and the Restless spoilers for the week of November 13 state that when Zack (Ryan Ashton) tries to run away with Abby, she realizes the truth that he can’t be trusted and demands that he pull over so that she can get out of the car.
 Zack takes Abby to a storage unit he owns and tries to convince her to run away with him, but she makes it clear to him that their relationship is over.
 Scott (Daniel Hall), who had been chasing Zack’s car, arrives and tries to stop Zack.
 However, Zack outmaneuvers Scott.
 He traps Scott and Abby in the storage unit and takes off.

 Dina Helps To Solve A Mystery